-Create all possible corruptions (subject and object) for a given triple x, in compliance with the LCWA.
+Create corruptions (subject and object) for a given triple x, in compliance with the local closed world assumption (LCWA), as described in [NMTG16].

-- X (Tensor, shape [1, 3]) Currently, a single positive triples that will be used to create corruptions. - entities\for\corruption (Tensor) All the entity IDs which are to be used for generation of corruptions - corrupt\side (string) Specifies which side to corrupt the entities. s is to corrupt only subject. o is to corrupt only object s+o is to corrupt both subject and object - table\entity\lookup\left (tf.HashTable) Hash table of subject entities mapped to unique prime numbers - table\entity\lookup\right (tf.HashTable) Hash table of object entities mapped to unique prime numbers - table\reln\lookup (tf.HashTable) Hash table of relations mapped to unique prime numbers - rnd (numpy.random.RandomState) A random number generator.
+- X (Tensor, shape [1, 3]) Currently, a single positive triples that will be used to create corruptions. - entities_for_corruption (Tensor) All the entity IDs which are to be used for generation of corruptions - corrupt_side (string) Specifies which side of the triple to corrupt: - 's': corrupt only subject. - 'o': corrupt only object - 's+o': corrupt both subject and object - table_entity_lookup_left (tf.HashTable) Hash table of subject entities mapped to unique prime numbers - table_entity_lookup_right (tf.HashTable) Hash table of object entities mapped to unique prime numbers - table_reln_lookup (tf.
+HashTable) Hash table of relations mapped to unique prime numbers generate corruptions for fit

-- out (Tensor, shape [n, 3]) An array of corruptions for the triples for x. - out\prime (Tensor, shape [n, 3]) An array of product of prime numbers associated with corruption triples or None based on filtered or non filtered version.
+- out (Tensor, shape [n, 3]) An array of corruptions for the triples for x. - out_prime (Tensor, shape [n, 3]) An array of product of prime numbers associated with corruption triples or None based on filtered or non filtered version.